Hello World

 Create your ZenML account

 First-time users will need to set up a workspace and project.
 This process might take a few minutes.
-In the meanwhile, feel free to check out the page to get familiar with the main ideas ZenML is built on.
+In the meanwhile, feel free to check out the Core Concepts page to get familiar with the main ideas ZenML is built on.
 Once ready, connect your local environment:

 # Log in and select your workspace